coverclock/com-diag-diminuto/README.md

     DIMINUTO_LOG_MASK_NOTICE        = (1 << (7 - 5))
     DIMINUTO_LOG_MASK_INFORMATION   = (1 << (7 - 6))
     DIMINUTO_LOG_MASK_DEBUG         = (1 << (7 - 7))

+The log levels enabled by default are NOTICE, WARNING, ERROR, CRITICAL, ALERT, and EMERGENCY, equivalent to the log mask environmental variable below.

+    export COM_DIAG_DIMINUTO_LOG_MASK=0xfc

+A good starting point (and what I use myself for development) is to enable all log levels other than DEBUG.

+    export COM_DIAG_DIMINUTO_LOG_MASK=0xfe

+To see more detail, also enable DEBUG, although this can produce a fire hose of output.

+    export COM_DIAG_DIMINUTO_LOG_MASK=0xff

 For every log output line, the Diminuto Log features determines whether the issuing process is being run interactively or not, or is a daemon,